mui/mui-x/docs/data/tree-view/rich-tree-view/expansion/expansion.md

 ## Track item expansion change

-Use the `onItemExpansionToggle` prop if you want to react to a item expansion change:
+Use the `onItemExpansionToggle` prop if you want to react to an item expansion change:

 {{"demo": "TrackItemExpansionToggle.js"}}